 - On the Choose your marketing channel screen, select Background update.

-- Under Choose update type, select Standard or Via API.
+- Under Choose update type, select Scheduled or Via API.

 - Depending on the type of update you selected, under Choose platform, select the platforms you want to send the update to:

-- Standard – To send the campaign to all platforms, select All.
+- Scheduled – To send the campaign to all platforms, select All.
 To create a platform-specific campaign, select the individual platform(s).

 - Via API – Select the required platform.

 - To continue to the Campaign overview screen, select Continue.

 - Enter the Campaign name, Description, and Tags, then select Save to go to the campaign builder.

 The blocks on the campaign screen guide you through building your campaign, but you can complete them in any order.

 This article mainly covers how to add campaign content, test, and launch your background update campaign.
-To learn how create your target audience and schedule a standard campaign, see the following:
+To learn how create your target audience and schedule a the campaign, see the following:

 API-triggered campaigns don’t require a target audience or schedule, since they’re triggered by an external system.